 My mother was born and raised in Sri Lanka, the oldest of 12 children.

-Growing up, everyone knew there was always an open seat at the dinner table at our house.
+There was always an open seat at the dinner table at our house growing up, as it was in Sri Lanka.